Government of New York City

 The government of New York City, headquartered at New York City Hall in Lower Manhattan, is organized under the New York City Charter and provides for a mayor-council system.
 The mayor is elected to a four-year term and is responsible for the administration of city government.
 The New York City Council is a unicameral body consisting of 51 members, each elected from a geographic district, normally for four-year terms.
+Primary elections for local offices use ranked choice voting, while general elections use plurality voting.
 All elected officials are subject to a two consecutive-term limit.
 The court system consists of two citywide courts and three statewide courts.

-New York City government employs approximately 330,000 people, more than any other city in the United States and more than any U.S. state but three: California, Texas, and New York.
+New York City's government employs approximately 330,000 people, more than any other city in the United States and more than any U.S. state but three: California, Texas, and New York.
 The city government is responsible for public education, correctional institutions, public safety, recreational facilities, sanitation, water supply, and welfare services.

 New York City consists of five boroughs, each coextensive with one of five counties of New York State: Brooklyn is Kings County, the Bronx is Bronx County, Manhattan is New York County, Queens is Queens County, and Staten Island is Richmond County.
 When New York City was consolidated into its present form in 1898, all previous town and county governments within it were abolished in favor of the present five boroughs and a unified, centralized city government.
 However, each county retains its own district attorney to prosecute crimes, and most of the court system is organized around the counties.
+Because of this, New York City is not considered to be an independent city nor a consolidated city-county, as it technically encompasses multiple counties which each have limited autonomy.
+Rather, the municipal structure of New York City exists in a category of its own (sui generis).
+Each borough also has an elected Borough president, which is a largely ceremonial office.

 New York City is divided between two federal judicial districts.
 Bronx County and New York County are in the Southern District while Kings County, Queens County, and Richmond County are in the Eastern District, although both districts have concurrent jurisdiction over the waters in their respective districts.